lf-lang/lingua-franca/xtext/README.md

 * Browse to lingua-franca/xtext and select the file LinguaFrancaProjectSet.psf
 * Close the Eclipse welcome page (which obscures the projects)
 * You should have five projects.
 Open org.icyphy.linguafranca
+* Note that Eclipse puts the source files in into $(HOME)/git/lingua-franka

 ## Build and Run the Lingua-Franca editor